MultiSafepay/docs/content/integrations/prestashop-1-7.md

 As a temporary solution, you can disable sending the shopping cart with the payment request.

-❗️ Pay later methods do not work if the shopping cart is disabled.
+❗️ <<glossary:BNPL>> methods do not work if the shopping cart is disabled.

 <details id="how-to-disable-the-shopping-cart">
 <summary>How to disable the shopping cart</summary>